rapidsms/rapidsms/docs/internals/contributing/index.rst

 * Report bugs in our `ticket tracker`_.

-* Open `pull requests`_ for features and bug fixes.
+* Open `pull requests`_ for features and bug fixes against the `develop` branch.

 * Comment on open issues and pull requests.
+Try the changes yourself and report on how well they work in the issue or pull request.

 * Improve the RapidSMS :ref:`documentation <writing-documentation>` (what you're reading now!).